csiro-data-school/python-files/_episodes/20-testing.md

 ## Installing pytest
 There are a number of unit testing libraries and tools available for Python (and similar frameworks across many languages, collectively often referred to as [xUnit](https://en.wikipedia.org/wiki/XUnit)).
 The standard `unittest` library supplied with Python requires at least some understanding of classes (a future episode).

 For unit testing in this episode, we will be using the Python module `pytest` that allows us to simply write functions that test other functions.
-There are also plug-ins available for `pytest` that make its use attractive.
+There are also plug-ins available for `pytest` that make its use attractive (e.g. [hypothesis](https://github.com/HypothesisWorks/hypothesis).

 Before going any further, we need to install `pytest`.